AromaKitsune/Windows-XAML-Styles/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md

 # Forking Styler Mod for Other UWP Apps
-This section shows how to fork the Styler mod for other UWP apps such as Lock Screen.
+This section shows how to fork a Styler mod for other UWP apps such as Lock Screen.

 1. Launch the Windhawk app
 2. Explore the mods